arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 * **NXP® i.MX 8M Mini** Cortex®-A53 quad-core up to 1.8GHz per core + 1x Cortex®-M4 up to 400 MHz.
 This microprocessor is the one where the Yocto Linux distribution is running together with Docker containers (check [this section](#linux-environment) of this user manual to learn more).

-* **STMicroelectronics STM32H747XI** featureing 1x Arm® Cortex®-M7 core running up to 480 MHz and 1x Arm® Cortex®-M4 core running up to 240 MHz.
+* **STMicroelectronics STM32H747XI** featuring 1x Arm® Cortex®-M7 core running up to 480 MHz and 1x Arm® Cortex®-M4 core running up to 240 MHz.
 This microcontroller hosts the ["Arduino Mbed OS Portenta Boards" Core](https://github.com/arduino/ArduinoCore-mbed).
 M4 core is accessible and programmable by the user, while M7 is dedicated to establishing and guaranteeing the communication between i.MX 8M Mini and M4, as well as to manage peripherals through RPC.
 For more details, refer to [this section](#arduino-environment) of the user manual.

 The two computing units are responsible for different tasks, which are summarized in the table below.